Keshavarz Dentistry Accepts CDCP Benefits

 Catching signs of this during your appointment means it can be treated early.

-If you clench or grind your teeth, your dentist can prevent it from causing potential headaches or a sore jaw to loss of hearing and teeth.
+If you clench or grind your teeth, your dentist can help prevent headaches, a sore jaw, and hearing loss.

 Structure and function